angelobregonsierra/game_references/README.md

 We must create a document "entry.txt" with a list of those Wikipedia articles we want to analyse.
 Each line must contain the name of a single article.

-The script will read each article and search for the "<ref>" tags to obtain its content.
+The script will read each article and search for the "ref" tags to obtain its content.
 Once it has all the references, it saves this information in a file called "references.txt", which will finally contain all the references found in all the articles.

 ---------------------------------